The AI-Enhanced Senior Developer: Mastering the New Engineering Standard

 From Tactical Coding to Strategic Orchestration

-When we leverage tools like Gemini CLI or Claude Code, we aren't just "generating code."
+Used well, tools like Gemini CLI or Claude Code aren’t just "generating code."
 We are performing High-Level Orchestration.
 This shift allows Senior Developers to:

 - Accelerate Iteration: Rapidly prototype complex architectural patterns to find the most resilient solution.